rdey0/raphunt/README.md

 ## Description

 Raphunt is a web application which finds all of the fresh rap and hip hop songs in the past week so you dont have to.
-Raphunt makes it easy to keep up with the latest hip hop releases and

 ## How to Use